by C.K. MacLeod

 Word’s QAT will save you time, clicks, and potential injury from too many repetitive wrist movements.
 Those seconds and moves add up!

 Do you use the QAT?
 What do you have on on your QAT?
-If you use a Mac, how do you add command buto to your QAT?
+If you use a Mac, how do you add a command to to your QAT?

 Image by Picography